 Christine took her in and gave her shelter and protection, just like she has so many other young girls.

-Christine tells me her father has since passed away, but that she forgave him before his death and is at peace in her heart.
+Christine tells me her father has since passed away but that she forgave him before his death and is at peace in her heart.

 “A strong woman stands up for herself.
 A stronger woman stands up for everyone else.” –Unknown

-I'm forever changed by my African Safari in the Masai Mara National Reserve of eastern Kenya.
-And for some very good reasons, for me it's the premier place to experience a true safari, see the most animals, and have the most authentic cultural experience.
+I've been changed by my time in the Masai Mara National Reserve of eastern Kenya.
+And for some excellent reasons, it is the premier place to experience a true safari, see the most animals, and have the most authentic cultural experience.
 I'm excited to share more about this in the future, as well as details on a small group yoga safari slated for next year.